furiosa-ai/furiosa-feature-discovery/README.rst

 .. note::

-  If multiple versions of device-level components (like pert or firmware) exist on the same node, the related labels are removed to avoid conflicts.
+  If multiple versions of device-level components (like firmware) exist on the same node, the related labels are removed to avoid conflicts.